rcasto/coding-questions/set1.md

 unique 'cat' ---> true
 unique 'bob' ---> false

+How much space do you really need to do this?

 # Problem 2
 Given a string A, check if it is a permutation of another string B (case insensitive)